 On a global scale, he also holds numerous awards, the most notable of which are his World Cup gold medals from 2002 and 2005.
-He won the silver medal in teams in Tokyo Olympics 2020.
+He won the silver medal in teams in the Tokyo Olympics 2020.

 Boll helped lead Germany to the men’s team finals and played a critical role in the third match against Taiwan and Japan.
 Boll stated, “If we can be at our peak, all three of us have the skills and the will to win the match.
-We will definitely go to no limits to prove that this is our time.”
+We will go to no limits to prove that this is our time.”

 Boll’s most significant rivals have been Wang Hao, Ma Long, Vladimir Samsonov, Xu Xin, Dimitrij Ovtcharov, and Zoran Primorac.

 Timo Boll has a record of 10 wins and 26 losses against Wang Hao, nine wins and 16 losses against Ma Long, eight wins and 22 losses against Vladimir Samsonov, seven wins and 18 losses against Xu Xin, ten wins and 11 losses against Dimitrij Ovtcharov, and 16 wins and two losing games against Zoran Primorac.

 - World Cup singles: ( 2 times ) – 2002, 2005